2016 Conference USA women's soccer tournament

-The 2016 Conference USA women's soccer tournament is the postseason women's soccer tournament for Conference USA to be held from November 2 to 6, 2016.
-The seven-match tournament will be held at the Transamerica Field in Charlotte, North Carolina.
-The eight team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The North Texas Mean Green are the defending tournament champions after defeating the Marshall Thundering Herd in the championship match.
+The 2016 Conference USA women's soccer tournament is the postseason women's soccer tournament for Conference USA held from November 2 to 6, 2016.
+The seven-match tournament was held at the Transamerica Field in Charlotte, North Carolina.
+The eight team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The North Texas Mean Green were the defending tournament champions after defeating the Marshall Thundering Herd in the championship match.